 The perfect way to introduce these concepts to a child.
 Begin and end each day together by reading one of these books.

-Create stillness in your environment by creating a peace corner.
+Create stillness in your environment by creating a peaceful corner.
 This area can be a place where your child retreats when he is feeling stressed or upset and can be a place where conflict resolution takes place.
 Create it near natural light, add a plant, and possibly a peace rose.

 #3 – Practice Yoga Together